College Mathematics CLEP

 - Truth Tables - I had none of these on my own College Mathematics CLEP.
 Your experience may vary.

-- Conjunctions, Disjunctions, Implications, Negations - Know the symbols.
+- Conjunctions, Disjunctions, Implications, and Negations - Make sure you know the symbols.
 That's all that was really required of me on my exam.
 I think I had one question on this?
 No more than two.

 - Conditional Statements - A simple concept that gets complicated very quickly.
 Don't stress over this, just understand the If..Then basics.